sonali-bioc/Pattwelletal2020/README.md

 # Pattwelletal2020
-This repository contains all scripts used for our publication ""
+This repository contains all scripts used for our publication "A kinase-deficient NTRK2 splice variant predominates in glioma and amplifies several oncogenic signaling pathways"